Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 iDoo Indoor LED Hydroponic System

-I wasn’t sure if this hobby would last for me so I figured I could upgrade to a different model later if I really got into it.
+I wasn’t sure if this hobby would last for me so I figured I could upgrade to a different model later if I got into it.

 When choosing a system, I chose from $50- $100 hydroponic gardens with the highest reviews which gave me the confidence of purchasing an item that was fulfilled by Amazon.
+The garden met the minimum purchase for free shipping and that’s always a plus!

 If you’re willing to spend a little more on a hydroponic grow system, here’s an example of a large hydroponic garden for indoors.

 I ultimately purchased the Amazon iDOO hydroponic growing system called “iDOO 12Pods Hydroponics Growing System, Indoor Herb Garden with Grow Light, Plants Germination Kit Built-in Fan, Automatic Timer, Up to 11.3″ mainly due to the price, but I also liked the compact size.
+It stays on my kitchen counter.

 iDOO hydroponics garden system tomatoes